mk2514k/PKI_TLS_Auditor/README.md

 ## The Core System

-A working private CA. Root CA signs an Intermediate CA, the Intermediate signs a leaf cert (in this porject- a web server cert), that cert gets installed on Nginx.
+A working private CA. Root CA signs an Intermediate CA, the Intermediate signs a leaf cert (in this project- a web server cert), that cert gets installed on Nginx.
 The script audits the live TLS connection against six separate checks.
 Once the whole thing was running cleanly, I broke it on purpose four separate times (expired cert, SAN mismatch, weak cipher, broken chain) and documented exactly what failed, why, and how it was remediated.

 ## Purpose & Philosophy